Guardian Balance Bike Review

 • Comes in boy, girl, and gender-neutral designs

-• Low maximum seat height compared to other bikes
+• Low maximum seat height compared to other bikes in this category

 Guardian Balance Bike Review – Results of our Test Rides